 Numb tongue, burning mouth, and other tongue pain from nerve impairment due to cervical instability

-Ross Hauser, MD and Brian Hutcheson, DC discuss the nerves in the neck and face that affect tongue feeling and function, and when staying in prolonged positions can impair the nerves.
+Ross Hauser, MD, and Brian Hutcheson, DC discuss the nerves in the neck and face that affect tongue feeling and function, and when staying in prolonged positions can impair the nerves.
 The cervical instability one can experience during various movements and positions can cause painful symptoms like burning mouth or numb tongue, and difficulty speaking or moving the tongue.

-In many cases of Burning Mouth Syndrome or numb tongue we would recommend a tag-team approach of Prolotherapy injections to strengthen the cervical ligaments to help restore cervical spine stability, and cervical curve realignment therapy through the use of specialized chiropractic care.
+In many cases of Burning Mouth Syndrome or numb tongue, we would recommend a tag-team approach of Prolotherapy injections to strengthen the cervical ligaments to help restore cervical spine stability and cervical curve realignment therapy through the use of specialized chiropractic care.

 In almost all the cases of Burning Mouth Syndrome or numb tongue we have seen at Caring Medical, there has been some kind of dental work involved.
-Whether it’s a wisdom teeth being pulled or a crown or a cavity.
+Whether it’s wisdom teeth being pulled or a crown or a cavity.

 - The upper cervical nerves, the C1, C2, C3 have connections to the hypoglossal nerve, the hypoglossal nerve controls the motion of the tongue.

-- The upper cervical nerves, the C1, C2, C3 have connections to the trigeminal nerve which is the nerve that helps controls the muscles of the face and sensation that connects to the upper cervical in the spinal cord right
+- The upper cervical nerves, the C1, C2, C3 have connections to the trigeminal nerve which is the nerve that helps control the muscles of the face and sensation that connects to the upper cervical in the spinal cord right

 - The upper cervical nerves, the C1, C2, C3 have connections to the chorda tympani which is a branch of the facial nerve that influences sensation and taste in the tongue

-Burning tongue / Numb Tongue Syndrome
+Burning tongue / Numb Tongue Syndrome Injection Treatments

 Problems with these nerves and cervical spine instability can also cause problems of Numb Tongue Syndrome where half or more than half of the tongue feels numb tongue and often that occurs with motion.

-If you have a tongue issue whether it’s numbness whether it’s pain, if you have difficulty moving it, you have already been to a neurologist in you’re not good results what can be an answer?
+- If you have a tongue issue whether it’s numbness whether it’s pain if you have difficulty moving it, you have already been to a neurologist in you’re not good results what can be an answer?

 The basic message, if you get rid of the irritation of the C1 or C2 nerve roots by positional changes of the cervical vertebrae, or a diagnostic nerve block, and this alleviates your problems.
-Then a further exploration of your burning mouth and tongue problems and it cervical spine connection should explored.
+Then a further exploration of your burning mouth and tongue problems and its cervical spine connection should be explored.